-Terdema Ussery: 5 Fast Facts You Need To Know
+Terdema Ussery: 5 Fast Facts You Need to Know

 The accusations also include: “alleged public fondling by the team president; outright domestic assault by a high-profile member of the Mavs.com staff; unsupportive or even intimidating responses from superiors who heard complaints of inappropriate behavior from their employees; even an employee who openly watched pornography at his desk.”

-Mavericks owner Mark Cuban has responded to the sexual harassment allegations: “I don’t have any tolerance for what I’ve read, I feel sick to his stomach”.
+Mavericks owner Mark Cuban has responded to the sexual harassment allegations: “I don’t have any tolerance for what I’ve read, I feel sick to my stomach”.

 Here’s what you need to know: